hackathon-organizer/infrastructure/README.md

 ### Development mode

 Certain services must be build locally using `docker build -t container-name:1.0 .` For example use `docker build -t hackathon-write-service:1.11 .` in project folder after files modifictaion.
 If services are build you can use `docker compose up` command.

+To unlock Vault in development mode use keys from vault-dev.txt file.

 ### Production mode